Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 through the actions of the participant (i.e., implied consent)

 There is limited information available to guide the consent process in evaluation work.
-The ARECCI guidelines and screening tool are an excellent resource to get project leads to question the need for consent and the ethical issues surrounding consent (e.g., power imbalances, conflicts of interest, information sharing, or the confidentiality associated with participation).
+We’ve got a couple of resources available: Questions to make sure your evaluation is ethical (infographic) and Putting an ethical lens on your evaluation planning may help you think about the need for consent and the ethical issues surrounding consent (e.g., power imbalances, conflicts of interest, information sharing, or the confidentiality associated with participation).

 Ultimately, thoughtful consideration of the consent process is an important project design step.
 If consent is required, documentation of the consenting process allows for evidence that the consent process has been planned and will be applied systematically.